 - and that there is a reduced dependency on the private for-profit sector to provide temporary and other forms accommodation for those in housing need.

-International human rights law recognises everyone's right to an adequate standard of living including adequate housing but the market by its very nature can not sufficiently meet all need.
+International human rights law recognises everyone's right to an adequate standard of living including adequate housing.

-We see setting up Urban Patchwork as a pragmatic way to meet demand for professional estate agency services, to improve/influence agency practice, and to use the majority of our profits to help meet homeless housing need.
+We see setting up Urban Patchwork as a pragmatic way to meet demand for professional estate agency services, to improve/influence agency practice, and to use some surpluses to help meet more housing need.
 We will be learning as we go to ensure we are operating in the best way we can as we become more established.